simoncurd/peopleforce-api-proxy/README.md

 # PeopleForce API Proxy

 A proxy application for the PeopleForce API that can be easily deployed on Netlify.
+This application allows you to make secure calls to select PeopleForce API endpoints without publishing your API Key.

 ## ✨ Features